nevemlaci/SDL_CMake_Template/Readme.md

 ### English

-There is an english branch with an English readme. :)
+There is an English branch with an English readme. :)

 ### Windowson